Watch now: Discovering the narrow escape in Memphis by a future Wisconsin governor

 Rendezvous Alley intersects with Washburn’s Alley.
 So as we stood outside waiting for a table, admiring the colorful murals and taking in the smell of ribs, brisket and pulled pork that filled the air, we noticed the sign about Washburn, which is about a block away from the famed Peabody Hotel, where ducks parade through its lobby.
 My daughter, Leah, who was in Memphis for the summer for an internship, did a quick Google search and, sure enough, the Washburn on the sign was the Washburn we know from Wisconsin.

-When I returned to Memphis a few weeks ago to help my daughter move out of her apartment, we spent a few hours with Montgomery, who gave us a tour of the downtown and explained the city's history, which included Washburn's escape.
-Until June, I had no knowledge of the event, even though in May I had toured and written about the Washburn Observatory that opened in 1879 and which Washburn donated to UW-Madison.
+When I returned to Memphis a few weeks ago to help my daughter move out of her apartment, we spent a few hours with Montgomery, who gave us a tour of the downtown and explained the city’s history, which included Washburn’s escape.
+Until June, I had no knowledge of the event, even though in May I had toured and written about the Washburn Observatory that opened in 1879 and was donated to UW-Madison by Washburn.

 Washburn’s Alley in Memphis was designated more than 100 years ago but it wasn’t until 2019 that a section near the Rendezvous was painted with murals as part of a city beautification project.
 When it’s not 98 degrees with 95% humidity, the Rendezvous uses the alley for outdoor seating.
 None of the murals make reference to Washburn.